Yamal helps Barcelona seal La Liga title at rivals Espanyol

 Of the 14 injured fans, four are reported to be in a less serious condition, while the others suffered minor injuries.
 The most severe injury reported was a broken leg.

 According to authorities, the incident occurred as Espanyol fans gathered to welcome the team’s coach.
-The driver’s car was wedged between two containers, prompting several supporters to throw objects at the vehicle, which resulted in further damage.
+The driver’s car was wedged between two containers, prompting several supporters to throw objects at the vehicle, which resulted in damage.

-In response, the driver accelerated and struck around 20 fans.
+In response, the driver accelerated and struck approximately 20 fans.

 “It was an accident, some people were injured, but not seriously.
-There are no major incidents to report,” Salvador Illa, the president of the Generalitat who was present at the match, told Spanish TV channel Movistar Plus.
+There are no major incidents to report,” Salvador Illa, the president of the Generalitat, who was present at the match, told Spanish TV channel Movistar Plus.